Is NRGU a Good Investment? The Case For and Against (2026)

 What are you buying with NRGU?

 MicroSectors U.S. Big Oil Index 3X Leveraged ETN (NRGU) is an exchange-traded note issued by Bank of Montreal under the MicroSectors brand.
-It seeks to provide 3x (300%) of the DAILY performance of the Solactive MicroSectors U.S. Big Oil Index, an equal-weighted basket of roughly 10 of the largest US-listed oil and gas companies (names such as ExxonMobil, Chevron, ConocoPhillips, EOG Resources, Occidental, Phillips 66, Valero, Marathon Petroleum, Diamondback Energy and Hess).
+It seeks to provide 3x (300%) of the DAILY performance of the Solactive MicroSectors U.S. Big Oil Index, an equal-weighted portfolio of roughly 10 of the largest US-listed oil and gas companies (names such as ExxonMobil, Chevron, ConocoPhillips, EOG Resources, Occidental, Phillips 66, Valero, Marathon Petroleum, Diamondback Energy and Hess).
 Two structural features dominate its risk profile.
 First, the 3x exposure is reset every day, so returns compound geometrically over multiple days; in volatile or sideways markets the product can lose value even when the underlying index is roughly flat over the same period, a phenomenon often called volatility decay.
 Second, NRGU is an ETN, meaning it is senior unsecured debt of Bank of Montreal rather than a basket of stocks held in a fund.
 Holders do not own the underlying shares; they own a promise to pay linked to the index, and they are exposed to the issuer's creditworthiness.
 The note can also be subject to early redemption or call by the issuer.
 NRGU charges an annual investor fee of about 0.95% (accrued daily) and does not pay dividends.
 It is designed and marketed as a tactical, short-term trading tool for sophisticated investors, not as a long-term holding.

 | Rank | Ticker | Company | % of NRGU | |